ErkanHatipoglu/100-days-of-code/README.md

 ## Repository Overview
 Each project folder contains the source code, a dedicated README, and other supplementary materials.
 The projects demonstrate a range of skills from basic syntax and logic to more complex programming concepts.

+## Current Progress
+This repository is a living document, continuously evolving as I advance through my coding journey.
+Projects and content will be regularly updated and expanded as I complete more stages of the "100 Days of Code" challenge and explore new areas of Python programming.

 ## Acknowledgements
 - Dr. Angela Yu, for her engaging and comprehensive teaching on Udemy.
 - ChatGPT, for assistance in structuring this repository, enhancing READMEs, and guiding on code comments and docstrings.